Chinese Tea Eggs

 Frequently Asked Questions

-Can I use tea bags instead of loose tea leaves for making tea eggs?
+Can I use tea bags instead of loose leaf tea?

-Can I serve the tea eggs warm or should they be chilled?
+Can I serve the tea eggs warm or chilled?

-Yes, you can reuse the tea mixture for subsequent batches of tea eggs.
+Yes, you can reuse the tea mixture 1–2 more times, but the flavor will gradually weaken.
 Simply strain out the spices and store the liquid in the refrigerator until ready to use again.
+You can also top it up with a little soy sauce, spices, or water if needed to boost the flavor.

 How many calories per serving?

-This recipe is only 70 calories per serving.
+This recipe is only 71 calories per egg.

 What To Serve With This Recipe